ShatrovOA/dtFFT/docs/environ.rst

 Environment Variables
 #####################

-This page lists all environment variables that can modify ``dtFFT`` behavior at runtime, offering users granular control over logging, performance measurement, and data transposition strategies.
+This page lists all environment variables that can modify ``dtFFT`` behavior at runtime, providing users with granular control over logging, performance measurement, and data transposition strategies.

+Most of these variables override settings specified in the :f:type:`dtfft_config_t` structure, allowing users to adjust configurations without modifying code.

 .. _dtfft_enable_log_env: